Bombing of Belgrade (1944): Bombing

-Belgrade was bombed by British and American air forces on 16–17 April 1944, which was Orthodox Easter Day.
+Belgrade was bombed by the Royal Air Force and United States Army Air Forces between 16 and 17 April 1944, on the Orthodox Easter Day.
 The largest unit that took part was the American Fifteenth Air Force, based in Foggia in the south of Italy.
 This carpet bombing raid was executed by 600 aircraft flying at high altitude.
 Civilian casualties were as many as 1,160, while German military losses were 18, or some 1,200 killed in total.
 5,000 people were wounded.

-Though officially only the military and industrial targets were picked – factories, bridges, airport, ammunition depots, German barracks and garrisons - the precision of bombing was notoriously bad.
-Features in downtown hit on 16 April included Palace Albanija, National Theater in Belgrade, Terazije, Bajloni Market, area around the Belgrade Main railway station, Krunski Venac (including the maternity hospital where several mothers who just gave births were killed with their babies), a large number of hospitals, schools and kindergartens.
-Bombed areas of a wider center of Belgrade included Dorćol, which was heavily destroyed, parts of Vračar and Pašino Brdo and Dušanovac, suburbs at the time, which had no factories or military targets.
+Though officially only military and industrial targets were picked – factories, bridges, airport, ammunition depots, Axis barracks and garrisons - the precision of bombing was notoriously bad.
+Areas in the city centre hit by bombs on 16 April included the Palace Albanija, the National Theater in Belgrade, Terazije, the area around the Belgrade Main railway station and the Krunski Venac neighborhood.
+Bombed areas of the wider Belgrade metropolis included Dorćol, which was mostly destroyed, together with parts of Vračar, Pašino Brdo, and Dušanovac, all suburbs at the time, which contained no factories or military targets.

 When the bombing was continued the next day, the remains of the King Alexander Bridge, partially destroyed in April 1941, were bombed.
-Hits were mostly concentrated on the bank areas of the city, including the Sajmište concentration camp, part of the Independent State of Croatia at the time.
-Some 100 prisoners were killed in the bombing.
-Some citizens were hiding in surviving shelters but others massively fled the city, hiding in the woods or surrounding villages.
+Bombs were mostly concentrated on the bank areas of the city, including the Sajmište concentration camp, which was part of the Independent State of Croatia at the time; approximately 100 prisoners were killed in the bombing.
+Some citizens went to air raid shelters but others fled the city, hiding in the woods or surrounding villages.
 Some 1,500 tons of bombs were used in the bombing.

-Other targets included Kalenić market, Central hygienic institute, Hospital for infectious diseases, Home for the blind, Labor market, Orthopedic institute, both state orphanages, for boys and girls, two homes for the children of the refugees from other parts of Yugoslavia, Children's hospital, Children's dispensary, all bridges were damaged again, railway stations in Topčider and Rakovica, Post Office No. 2, Fabrics factory of Vlada Ilić in Karaburma, Faculty of technical engineering, Vajfert's brewery, University campus.
-The city was crippled, yet German military objects were almost unharmed and they made only 1.5% of the fatalities.
+Other locations hit in the bombing raids Kalenić market, the Central hygienic institute, the Hospital for infectious diseases, the Home for the blind, the Labor market, the Orthopedic institute, both state orphanages (for boys and for girls), two homes for the children of refugees from other parts of Yugoslavia, the Children's hospital, and the Children's dispensary.
+All bridges were damaged again, as were the railway stations in Topčider and Rakovica, Post Office No. 2, the fabrics factory of Vlada Ilić in Karaburma, the faculty of technical engineering, Vajfert's brewery, and the University campus.

-One epitaph on the tombstone on Belgrade New Cemetery says: "They hoped to get freedom from the English, not knowing that hope leads them directly into death".